 - Intuitively, we would think statements in then and else blocks should be executed in parallel.
 However, because of the requirement that threads in a warp cannot diverge, this cannot happen.
-The CUDA platform has a workaround that fixes the problem, but has - The CUDA platform has a workaround that fixes the problem, but has negative performance consequences. - When executing the if-then-else statement, the CUDA platform will instruct the warp to execute the then part first, and then proceed to the else part. - While executing the then part, all threads that evaluated to false (e.g. the else threads) are effectively deactivated.
-When execution proceeds to the else condition, the situation is reversed. - The then and else parts are not executed in parallel, but in serial.
-This serialization can result in a significant performance loss. - Nested branches are handled similarly.
+The CUDA platform has a workaround that fixes the problem, but has negative performance consequences. - When executing the if-then-else statement, the CUDA platform will instruct the warp to execute the then part first, and then proceed to the else part.

+While executing the then part, all threads that evaluated to false (e.g. the else threads) are effectively deactivated.
+When execution proceeds to the else condition, the situation is reversed.

+The then and else parts are not executed in parallel, but in serial.
+This serialization can result in a significant performance loss.

+Nested branches are handled similarly.
 Deeper nesting results in more threads being temporarily disabled